SeanFobbe/cd-icj/README.md

-# Corpus of Decisions: International Court of Justice (CD-ICJ)
+# README: Corpus of Decisions: International Court of Justice (CD-ICJ)

 ## Overview